RodRitter/Evennia-Doodads/Evennia Mudlet Mapper/README.md

 ## 1. Import the script to Mudlet

-Download the script here: [evennia-mapper.xml](https://github.com/RodRitter/Evennia-Doodads/blob/main/Evennia%20Mudlet%20Mapper/evennia-mapper.xml)
+Download the script here: [evennia-mapper.xml](https://raw.githubusercontent.com/RodRitter/Evennia-Doodads/main/Evennia%20Mudlet%20Mapper/evennia-mapper.xml)

 ## 2. Project Setup

 ### Prerequisites

-1. The "area" is the room which contains the regular "rooms"
+1. In this example, an "area" is the room which contains the regular "rooms".

 ```
 # You are in Limbo